-Opening a Bask Savings Account is a great way to supplement your primary miles earning strategies, even if only for the 1,000 miles you’ll earn from the initial $5,000 deposit.
-If you park a significant chunk of savings into your account for at least 12 months and have a few friends take you up on your refer-a-friend offer, you could potentially earn enough miles to fly long-haul international Business Class, a much better return on your funds than earning interest in our books.
+Opening a Bask Savings Account is a great way to supplement your primary miles earning strategies.
+If you park a significant chunk of savings into your account for at least 12 months, you could potentially earn enough miles to fly long-haul international Business Class, a much better return on your funds than earning interest in our books.

 Bask Bank and BankDirect are divisions of Texas Capital Bank, N.A.
 Member FDIC.
 The sum of your total deposits with (i) Bask Bank; (ii) BankDirect; and (iii) Texas Capital Bank, N.A. are insured up to $250,000.
 Additional coverage may be available depending on how your assets are held.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.